FatherHale/FatherHale-halees-architecture/README.md

 HaleES exists to solve it.

 Many modern AI agent frameworks are built to maximize flexibility: connect more tools, support more prompts, chain more workflows, and allow agents to improvise across loosely bounded tasks.
 That flexibility can be useful for experimentation.
-But production operations—especially in domains where service quality, policy compliance, and accountability matter—require something stricter.
+But production operations, especially in domains where service quality, policy compliance, and accountability matter and require something stricter.

 HaleES starts from a different premise: an operational AI system is only as reliable as its governance.
 In real environments, useful intelligence must be paired with enforceable authority boundaries, traceable decisions, explicit quality gates, and deterministic pass/fail outcomes.